chriscoles01/simon-sings/readme.md

 To see the facial feature tracking from the webcam run python facial_expressions.py in /lib You can run both at the same time.

-Code for the facial tracking was adapted from https://www.pyimagesearch.com/2017/04/10/detect-eyes-nose-lips-jaw-dlib-opencv-python/
+Code for the facial tracking was adapted from https://www.pyimagesearch.com/2017/04/10/detect-eyes-nose-lips-jaw-dlib-opencv-python/  and https://www.pyimagesearch.com/2017/04/17/real-time-facial-landmark-detection-opencv-python-dlib/

 This project won 2nd place at MLH Hack the South 2019